RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 8. **Use your conda environment**

    The above installation steps 1-5 need to be done only once for specific software install in a specific local conda environment.
-Now you have your local copy of conda where you can install packages/programs you need.

    You can build multiple local environments using the same method.
    Or you can add more packages to the existing environments.
 The choice depends on the software and on its instructions.

-   Every time you login and want to use your conda local environment and its packages you will need to run the following commands to activate your conda environment:
+   Every time you login and want to use your conda local environment and its packages you will need to get an interactive node (Step 1) and then to run the following commands to activate your conda environment:

    .. code-block:: console